0x0dea/lens_of_truth/README.md

 ### "Use cases"

 Under the hood, `Enumerator` is implemented in terms of fibers so as to support suspension and resumption.
 CRuby does the right thing by not exposing this implementation detail directly, but maybe we want a reference to the underlying `Fiber` anyway.
-We knows its [approximate location](https://git.io/vzNsN), so let's see if the **Lens of Truth** can help us home in on it:
+We know its [approximate location](https://git.io/vzNsN), so let's see if the **Lens of Truth** can help us home in on it:

 ```ruby
 require 'fiber' # for Fiber#transfer